arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_support_info.md

 @RESTREPLYBODY{host,object,optional,}
 An object that holds information about the ArangoDB instance as well as the host machine.
 Only set in case of single servers.

+@RESTRETURNCODE{404}
+The support info API is turned off.

 @EXAMPLES